wwylab/CliPP/README.md

 Approximately, CliPP can run on samples with up to 50,000 SNVs on a machine with 256GB memory.
 It may require more memory when there are more SNVs.
 When that happens, we apply a downsampling strategy, as implemented in all other subclonal reconstruction methods.

 Furthermore, CliPP is automatically run in parallel when users have multiple cores available.

+For the one-step runner, a CUDA-enabled build uses CUDA automatically when more than 1,000 SNVs remain after preprocessing and a CUDA device is available; otherwise, CliPP uses the CPU backend.
+Set `CLIPP_FORCE_CPU=1` to force the CPU backend at runtime.

 ## Input data sample
 There are three required input files: